-The minimum standards in this code set out the minimum standard of care which owners or persons in charge of animals need to meet in order to meet their obligations under the Animal Welfare Act.
-Failure to meet a minimum standard in this code may be used as evidence to support a prosecution for an offence under the Animal Welfare Act.
-A person who is charged with such an offence can defend him or herself by showing that he or she has equalled or exceeded the minimum standards in this code.
-Suggested indicators do not have a legal effect but they can be used to determine whether minimum standards are being met.
-The recommendations for best practice are intended to encourage standards of care over and above the minimum.
+Failure to meet a minimum standard in this Code may be used as evidence to support a prosecution for an offence under the Act.
+A person who is charged with an offence against the Act can defend him or herself by showing that he or she has equalled or exceeded the minimum standards in this Code.